defnotkevz/zettelkasten/xWord dev.md

 get done with the features by then. small pr, small commits, ship stuff everyday.

+	Onboarding seems to be a big feature in the competitors, when creating a personal brand

-a project is a document created or a video uploaded on videogen.
+- first time (shwoing modal of what it is when opening for first time) and returning user experience a project is a document created or a video uploaded on videogen.

 ## Feature 1: VideoGen